smlxl/storage-layout-extractor/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Task
+name: Feature
-about: A development task to be done.
+about: A new feature to be added.
-title: "[TASK] "
+title: "[FEAT] "
 labels: enhancement
 assignees: ''
 ---